 Put a delightful twist on classic sponge cake by tinting it a sweet pink hue.
-Serve with macerated berries and sweetened sour cream.
+Serve this dessert with macerated berries and sweetened sour cream.
 Martha made this recipe on episode 612 of Martha Bakes.

 Preheat the oven to 350 degrees.
 Use a fine-mesh sieve to sift together flour and 3/4 cup superfine sugar 4 times.